Cane Corso Diseases: Typical Diseases – An Overview

 • Loyalty: The Cane Corso is extremely loyal to its family and forms strong bonds with its owners.

-Who should own a Cane Corso?
+Who should keep a Cane Corso?

 Suitable holders

-1. Experienced Dog Owners: The Cane Corso's size, strength, and protective instincts make it best suited to experienced dog owners who are comfortable with large and strong dogs.
+1. Experienced dog owners: Due to its size, strength, and protective instincts, the Cane Corso is best suited for experienced dog owners who are familiar with large and strong dogs.

-Who shouldn't keep a Cane Corso?
+Who shouldn't own a Cane Corso?

 Cane Corso diseases